STOP THAT SNATCH THIEF!

 Theft and robberies usually take place when there’s a lack of planning for emergency situations and when poor cash handling is involved.
 Without the right security measures, many businesses unknowingly make criminal situations convenient for robbers.

 The good news is, with new and improved security technology available, robbery prevention has become much easier!

-We’ve listed down some of our top tips for enhancing security in your retail store which you may have overlooked.
+We’ve listed down some of our top tips for enhancing security in your retail store.

 Limiting store entrances is also important.
 This forces all store visitors to enter and exit from the same entrance.